solbero/guide-kodi-lutris/GUIDE.md

 sudo apt-get update
 ```

-Install the programs.
-This command will install Kodi, the Kodi driver for joysticks and gamepads, Lutris, Steam and any dependencies they require.
+Install the programs: this command will install Kodi, the Kodi driver for joysticks and gamepads, Lutris, Steam and any dependencies they require.

 ```sh
 sudo apt-get install kodi kodi-peripheral-joystick lutris steam